 The watchdog runs continuously in Timeout mode.
-The watchdog will be in Timeout mode if WMC = 010 and the UJA1164 is in Normal or Standby mode.
-The watchdog will also be in Timeout mode if WMC = 100 and the UJA1164 is in Standby mode.
+The watchdog will be in Timeout mode if WMC = 010 and the UJA1167 is in Normal, Standby or Sleep mode.
+The watchdog will also be in Timeout mode if WMC = 100 and the UJA1167 is in Standby or Sleep mode.
 If Autonomous mode is selected (WMC = 001), the watchdog will be in Timeout mode if one of the conditions for Timeout mode listed in Table 10 has been satisfied.

 In Timeout mode, the watchdog timer can be reset at any time by a watchdog trigger.
 If the watchdog overflows, a watchdog failure event (WDF) is captured.
 If a WDF is already pending when the watchdog overflows, a system reset is performed.
-In Timeout mode, the watchdog can be used as a cyclic wake-up source for the microcontroller when the UJA1164 is in Standby mode.
+In Timeout mode, the watchdog can be used as a cyclic wake-up source for the microcontroller when the UJA1167 is in Standby or Sleep mode.
+In Sleep mode, a watchdog overflow generates a wake-up event.